supaplextor/adb-GoAutomation/README.md

 Introduction
 ------------
-**"adb-GoAutomation" is an Android automation library purely written in GO.**
+**"adbGoAutomation" is an Android automation library purely written in GO.**

 **Project Status :** Under the MIT licence, I have adopted this to play around with. - https://github.com/supaplextor